Ardesh1r/Today-app/README.md

 # Today-app
 TODAY is your ultimate guide for comfortable access to tools and services that you need every day.
 TODAY can help you manage your to-do list and payments and offer several practical features.
+TODAY Features :
+✔️  Bank Services
+Add your bank account card and check your transactions in just one place without carrying a physical wallet.
+✔️  Purchase Simcard credit
+Select your Simcard type and buy credit in different ranges.
+✔️  Discount codes
+Get discount codes for your next shopping.
+✔️  Pay bills
+Check your monthly utility bills, open the TODAY application, and pay.
+✔️  Car Services
+Record car fees, kilometers, etc.
+✔️  Find nearby places
+Discover nearby places of your main location and find ATMs, restaurants, cinemas, pools, shopping malls, etc.
+✔️  Price List
+Search various products and check the up-to-date price of each good, including cloth, groceries, smartphones, vehicles, etc.
+✔️  Newspapers
+Read daily news right on your smartphone for free.
+✔️  Currency
+Check the up-to-date price of each currency.
+✔️  Soccer
+Follow everything about soccer such as table league, newspaper, results, etc.
+✔️  Maps
+Search locations on a built-in map and get direction.
+✔️  Search within application